qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/sponsorship/sponsorship.rst

   other developers

 Decisions on spending of sponsorship funds will be made by the QGIS Project Steering Committee.

-Organizations or individuals interested in sponsoring the QGIS project should contact the QGIS PSC Finance and Marketing advisor, Paolo Cavallini (trademark@qgis.org) with questions, or to make arrangements.

 .. note:: We regret that we cannot accept 'earmarked' funding as it creates
     many administrative issues.
 If you are interested in funding specific aspects